Skip to main content Skip to footer

 5. Macroeconomic risks

-Even the most perfect portfolio management can be negatively impacted by factors out of an organization’s control, like an economic downturn.
+Even the most perfect portfolio management can be adversely affected by factors beyond an organization’s control, such as an economic downturn.
 However, having an effective platform and project portfolio risk management process in place can help you make better financial decisions before, during, and after a crisis or slow time.

 Why you need a portfolio management platform to run successful projects